 When parents are considering separation or divorce, their biggest worry is most often about the children.
 Today’s parents are increasingly determined to protect their kids from the potential damage that a high-conflict divorce may cause.

-The best parents are willing to set aside their own anger, sadness, fear or guilt in order to make a “safe nest” for their children.
-Fortunately, there is an alternative to the old-school “broken home”.
-New approaches such as “conscious uncoupling” and collaborative divorce give us hope that divorce can be respectful and keep the welfare of the family in focus.
+The best parents are willing to set aside their own anger, sadness, fear, or guilt to make a “safe nest” for their children.
+Fortunately, there is an alternative to the old-school “broken home.”
+New approaches such as “conscious uncoupling” and collaborative divorce give us hope that divorce can be respectful and keep the family’s welfare in focus.

 In my work as a psychologist and divorce coach, nesting during divorce has helped many of my clients navigate the tumultuous process.
 I continue to promote the advantages of nesting since my own nesting experience in 1994, when no one had heard of nesting yet.

 Nesting during divorce or separation can give you time to figure out the future of your relationship.
 You may decide to reconcile after respite from the conflict in the marriage.
-You may move ahead with the divorce, making decisions that will have a lasting impact on you and your family.
-Nesting allows you to pace this process in a way that keeps you and your children stable.
+You may move ahead with the divorce, making decisions that will impact you and your family.
+Nesting allows you to pace this process to keep you and your children stable.